Shomosyt1/go-memory-visualizer/README.md

 **v0.3.0 is now available!** [Download from GitHub](https://github.com/1rhino2/go-memory-visualizer/releases/tag/v0.3.0) | [Install from OpenVSX](https://open-vsx.org/extension/RhinoSoftware/go-memory-visualizer) | [Visit Website](https://1rhino2.github.io/go-memory-visualizer/)

+Note: I was pretty late with releases because I forgot about openvsx, everything is released and updated accordingly.
+Maybe I should use a workflow, I dunno.
+Enjoy.

 A VS Code extension for real-time visualization and optimization of Go struct memory layout.
 This GitHub repository provides a powerful golang tool for analyzing struct padding, alignment, and cache performance in your Go code.